 • An HRA is a notional account controlled by the employer.
 Most HRAs allow the attributed "funds" to accumulate from year to year; however, this is not required and is at the employer's discretion.

 • Most HRAs do not pay interest to participants, nor do they allow participant-directed investments.

 • HSAs may be funded by employees, by employers, or by both.
-For 2013, the HSA contribution limits from all sources are $3,250 for single coverage and $6,450 for family coverage (with an additional $1,000 catch-up contribution for account holders age 55 or older).
-For 2014, contributions will increase to $3,300 for single coverage and $6,550 for family coverage (with no increase in the catch-up contribtion).
+For 2013, the HSA contribution limits from all sources were $3,250 for single coverage and $6,450 for family coverage (with an additional $1,000 catch-up contribution for account holders age 55 or older).
+For 2014, contributions increased to $3,300 for single coverage and $6,550 for family coverage (with no increase in the catch-up contribtion).